Supporting Employees with Autism Spectrum Disorder (ASD)

 Photograph of Jenefer Livings, Founder of Silk Helix Ltd

 Autism is considered to be a lifelong, developmental condition that affects how a person thinks, communicates with and relates to other people, and interacts with the world around them.
 The individual profiles of people with autism vary significantly, hence it is known as a spectrum.
-Whilst the term used in formal diagnosis is Autism Spectrum Disorder (ASD) many dislike the use of the word disorder and prefer the term Autism Spectrum Condition (ASC).
+Whilst the term used in formal diagnosis is Autism Spectrum Disorder (ASD), many dislike the use of the word disorder and prefer the term Autism Spectrum Condition (ASC, or simply Autism).

-Whilst those with ASD may be disadvantaged when it comes to getting and keeping a job, the reality is they bring a whole range of individual skills and talents, just like those who don’t have autism.
-In addition, there are many strengths that are common in those with ASD, such as high levels of concentration, attention to detail, factual knowledge and excellent memories.
+Whilst those with autism may be disadvantaged when it comes to getting and keeping a job, the reality is they bring a whole range of individual skills and talents, just like those who don’t have autism.
+In addition, there are many strengths that are common in those with autism, such as high levels of concentration, attention to detail, factual knowledge and excellent memories.

-Reasonable Adjustments That Could Support Employees with ASD
+Reasonable Adjustments That Could Support Employees with Autism

 In this article I’ve listed some of the things employers can do to make a workplace more autism friendly and some adjustments that someone with autism might find useful.